here at “SHADY SIDE BONSAI” in Glen Roch Pennsylvania starts the third stop of my demo and workshop tour around the USA.

-Left picture: Tom’s “SHADY SIDE BONSAI” is so big that he and Rich had to load Rich his large Yew on the back of a small tractor to bring it up the hill, to his outdoor working aria.
+Below: Early in the morning and the first students for the demo and workshop arrive.
+Tom’s “SHADY SIDE BONSAI” is so big that he (on the left) and Rich (on the right) had to load Rich his BIG Yew onto the back of a small tractor to bring it up the hill, to his outdoor working area.

-Right picture: Here I am discussing the possibilities of the lovely two trunk Yew Tom provided me with for my morning demo.
+Below: Here I am checking out the possibilities for this lovely but difficult two trunk Yew Tom provided me with for my morning demo.

-Right picture: Although the weather was letting us a bid down, people were waiting with anticipation.
+Below: Although the weather was letting us down a bid, people were still waiting with anticipation.

-Right picture: Because the base of the left trunk was to thick in comparison with the right trunk, the to large pies of deadwood on the left trunk was reduced, to open up the empty space between the two trunks.
+Below: First the tree was cleaned of all unwanted branches to get a better view of the frame of the tree.
+Then because the base of the left trunk was too thick in comparison with the right trunk, the too large pies of deadwood on the left trunk was reduced, to open up the empty space between the two trunks.

-THE STORY OF THE “H.O.G” (or, how Rich saw the light!
-Used it’s force and fell asleep).
+THE STORY OF THE “H.O.G” (or, how Richy saw the light!
+Used the force and fell asleep)!!!

 You might ask: why is this story in a section of its own?
-Well because this is a story about courage, stubbornness, hesitation, overcoming to be rewarded!
-In short: creating a bonsai!
+Well because this is a story about courage, stubbornness, hesitation, and overcoming to be rewarded!
+In short: creating a very promising pre-bonsai!

-Everybody else walked past this enormous Yew, simply because it was to big!
+Everybody else walked past this enormous Yew when they were collecting, simply because it was too big!
 But no, not Richy!
-Even when everybody said, don’t Rich! it is to big, to heavy and to hard to collect, leave it!
-This only fired him up to do it any way.
-Rich is a bit stubborn some times and what he lakes in height, he easily makes up with courage!
+Even when everybody said, don’t Rich!
+It is too big, too heavy and too hard to collect, leave it!
+This only fired him up to do it anyway.
+I came to find out that Rich is a bit stubborn sometimes and what he lakes in height, he easily makes up with courage!
 So he went for it!
 All alone and for many hours!
-If you look at the next picture and compare the height of the tree to that of the shovel, you can fully understand the enormous task he had to preform to get this monster Yew out!
+If you look at the next picture and compare the height of the tree to that of the shovel, you can fully understand the enormous task he had to perform to get this monster Yew out!

 The above picture is titled: Yew in front of its new home.
-Or: How Richy scared the neighbors!
+Or: How Richy scared the neighbours!

 Richy, (with the help of a water jet stream) managed to clean off all of the hardened old soil of the massive roots!
-But, by doing this, he created a bid of a mud stream, that because of the sloping street, quickly grew into a all engulfing mudslide!
+But, by doing this, he created a bit of a mud stream, that because of the sloping street, quickly grew into an all-engulfing mudslide!
 Twiggels, the cat from Misses Brown, from down the street, is still missing!
-And even furter downtown, many a toilet got clocked up for weeks!
+And even further downtown, many a toilet got clocked up for weeks!

 Saturday, day one.
 THE PRELUDE.

-Left picture: All geared up for the task ahead!
-MMMMM!
+Below: All geared up for the task ahead!

-More pictures cant be found on this next link to “SHADY SIDE BONSAI”.
+More pictures can be found on this next link to “SHADY SIDE BONSAI”.